 Q: Is it possible to take cases beyond the second instance?

-Yes, it is.
+Yes.
 The second-instance decision may be challenged before the Supreme Court in Rome.
 Appeal to the Supreme Court can be made only on the grounds of legal mistakes.
-At this level, no technical topic can be discussed.
+At this level, no technical topics can be discussed.

 Q: To what extent do the courts in your jurisdiction have a reputation for being pro-patentee?

-No. The only out-of-court instruments to assert patents in Italy are mediation and arbitration, where a panel of experts chosen by the parties handle the dispute and tries to reach an extrajudicial settlement.
+No. The only out-of-court instruments to assert patents in Italy are mediation and arbitration, where a panel of experts chosen by the parties handle the dispute and try to reach an extrajudicial settlement.

 Q: Are there any other issues relating to the enforcement system in your country that you would like to raise?